 Sooner or later, most gardeners have to grow up.
-That doesn’t mean we stop enjoying what we do; it just means we’ve run out of room in our gardens.
-When we’ve filled up every bed and border and pot, it’s time to reach for the sky and literally grow up by planting a vertical garden.
+That doesn’t mean we stop gardening; it means we run out of room.
+When we’ve filled every bed, border, and pot, it’s time to literally grow up by planting vertically.

-Vertical gardens are great space-savers for porches, decks, and patios.
+Vertical gardens save space on porches, decks, and patios.
 Plant them with herbs and keep them near an outdoor grill or in your kitchen.
-Use them to screen a view, add color to to a bare wall, or to keep houseplants near a sunny window.
+Use them to screen a view, add color to to a plain wall, or to keep houseplants near a sunny window.
 They’re easy to assemble.
 Just add imagination, and the sky’s the limit.
-Need tips for planting and maintaining your vertical garden?
-Click here.
-Then explore more vertical garden ideas.
+Explore more vertical garden ideas.